Roslin, Midlothian

 Roslin (formerly spelt Rosslyn or Roslyn) is a village in Midlothian, Scotland, 11 kilometres (7 mi) to the south of the capital city Edinburgh.
 It stands on high ground, near the northwest bank of the river North Esk.

 The name

 The name Roslin (recorded in 1138 as Roskelyn) appears to derive from Scottish Gaelic.
-The second element is clearly linne usually meaning a pond or a lake, but here probably means a waterfall and refers to the nearby Linn of Roslin.
+The second element is clearly linne usually meaning a pond or a loch, but here probably means a waterfall and refers to the nearby Linn of Roslin.
 The first element is more obscure, but may derive from riasg meaning a peat moor.
 The theory that it is a corruption of Rose line, a supposed medieval meridian passing through Paris and Rosslyn Chapel, is fanciful.

 Roslin is believed to be the source of the name for the Village of Roslyn, on Long Island, in the U.S. State of New York; its location reminded officials of the hills in Roslin.
 Roslindale, Massachusetts is also named after Roslin.
 Roslyn Avenue in Westmount, Canada, is named after the 1st Earl of Rosslyn.